 CDU offers three-credit courses in three academic semesters with six term starts per year.
 Classes meet asynchronously, so students can log into their course rooms when they choose.
 Each course consists of weekly lessons and a final exam.
 Most three-credit courses also require a term paper.
-Exams are proctored through an online proctoring service, so students must take exams on a computer equipped with a camera and microphone.
+Exams are proctored through an online proctoring service; refer to the Hardware and Software Requirements section of the Student Handbook to be sure you are properly equipped.